 If you make this recipe, I would be honored and love for you to take the time to leave a star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 For the Topping:

-- 1 stick of salted butter, softened
+- 1 stick Salted Butter softened

 For the Filling:

-- 5 cups fresh cherries, pitted
+- 5 cups Fresh Cherries pitted

-- 1 tablespoon cornstarch
+- 1 tbsp Cornstarch

 - Preheat the oven to 350 degrees Fahrenheit.

-- While the oven preheats, using a stand mixer fitted with a paddle attachement, make the topping.
+- While the oven preheats, using a stand mixer fitted with a paddle attachment, make the topping.
 Combine the brown sugar, all purpose flour, old fashioned oats, flax, chia, coconut blend, sliced almonds, cinnamon, salt, baking soda, baking powder, vanilla extract and softened butter.
 Mix until pea-size pieces form.
 Set to the side.

 - Pour sugar, almond extract, and cornstarch on top.
 Mix well until combined.

 - Bake for 30 minutes or until golden and bubbly.
 Remove from the oven and serve warm.
 Top with whipped cream or ice cream, or both!